 While there are many kinds of documentation that are important to a personal injury case, medical records are the most critical.
 These records are what provide the most complete information regarding the injuries a victim has sustained, the treatments that they received for the injury, and what the prognosis is for the victim’s recovery from the injuries.

 In addition to medical expenses, victims may also be entitled to reimbursement for any out-of-pocket expenses they have incurred because of their injuries.
 Some examples of these types of expenses are the cost of travel – gas, tolls, parking, etc. – to and from medical appointments and reimbursement for any needed changes to the victim’s home, such as ramps or widened doorways if the victim’s injuries require the use of a wheelchair.
 Victims should save all receipts and any other documentation they receive for these types of expenses.

 Many victims are unable to work while they recover.
 This can mean an extended period of time away from work or they can only work on a lighter schedule.
 Whatever the situation, victims should keep track of any weeks without pay and/or weeks with differences in pay because of limited hours of work.
 Records should not only include lost wages, but should also show the number of sick days and/or vacation days the victim was forced to use while recovering, as well as any other lost benefits, bonuses, etc.

 Contact an NC Accident Attorney for More Information

 Personal injury cases can be difficult to prove without the legal expertise of a North Carolina injury attorney.
 These cases can be complex and failure to provide sufficient evidence could result in a dismissal of the case by the court or a ruling in favor of the defendant (at-fault party).
-At Shapiro, Appleton & Washburn, our legal team will provide a free case evaluation to determine what legal options you may have and how to proceed.
+At Shapiro, Washburn & Sharp, our legal team will provide a free case evaluation to determine what legal options you may have and how to proceed.
 Call our office today to find out how we can help get you the financial compensation you deserve.